inlab-geo/inlab-explorer/README.md

 ## Run this App locally:

-Makesure you have npm installed, afteryou clone this project:
+Makesure you have npm installed, after you clone this project, run:

 ```bash
 npm install